Have you ever encounteRED these situations?

 They have different frequencies and wavelengths, each performing its own function without interfering with one another, forming the orderly modern life we enjoy.

-EMC testing is a mandatory certification.
+emc testing is a mandatory certification.
 Products that fail cannot be sold on the market.
 It safeguards product safety, reliability, and compatibility, acting as an "invisible line of defense" for product quality.

 Testing must be conducted in professional environments, such as anechoic chambers and shielded rooms.